IngerMathilde/legalPsych/README.md

 legalPsych
 ==========

-The legalPsych package consists of tools commonly used in the legal psychology area.
-Currently, all the tools are related to the analysis of the confidence-accuracy relationship.
-However, future updates might include additional tools, such as fairness testing.
+This package consists of tools commonly used in the legal psychology area.
+Currently, the package include functions that facilitate the calculation of statistics commonly used to test eyewitness confidence-accuracy relationship.
+However, future updates might include additional tools, such as lineup fairness testing.

-With the current functions you can create curves for calibration and confidence accuracy characteristics tests.
-It is also possible to calculate and compare the C, O/U, and NRI calibration statistics.
+The current functions allow for the computation of C, O/U, NRI and calibration curves (see Brewer & Wells, 2006), as well as confidence-accuracy characteristic curves (see Mickes, 2015).

 **Note:** This is beta software.
 Bugs are possible, both in terms of programming errors and computation errors.

+Suggestions for new features to add to the function should be emailed to <inger.vb.r@gmail.com>

+Suggested Citation: Van Boeijen, I.M.
+(2018). legalPsych: A tool for calculating calibration statistics in eyewitness research.
+GitHub: <https://github.com/IngerMathilde/legalPsych>

 Getting Started
 ---------------

-The legalPsych package that works on the R platform.

-### Instalation
+### Installation

 The legalPsych package is currently not available through CRAN and it needs to be installed through Github.
-To do this you have to install `devtools` if you haven't already.
+To do this you have to install `devtools`:

 ``` r
 install.packages("devtools")
 ```

-To install or update legalPsych package write the following.
+To install or update legalPsych package use the following line:

 ``` r
 devtools::install_github("IngerMathilde/legalPsych")